Lyvora/lyvora-documentation/03 Protocol.md

 - $LYV (Lyvora’s native token), which offers exclusive benefits.

   # Tracking and Logistics System
-  The logistics layer operates via SaaS integrations connected to Lyvora’s backend.
+- Integrates with trusted logistics providers via SaaS APIs.
-  ### Features:

-- Automatic shipping cost calculation at checkout.
+- Shipping costs are automatically calculated at checkout.

-- Generation of ready-to-print shipping labels.
+- Tracking codes and shipping labels are generated within the platform.

-- Periodic status updates synchronized with the buyer’s dashboard.
+- Real-time delivery updates are visible in the buyer’s dashboard.

-- Real-time delivery tracking.

-Privacy Note:
+### Privacy Note:
-Tracking information and shipping addresses are not stored on-chain.
-They remain securely in the platform’s backend database.
-Optionally, a cryptographic hash of this data can be saved on-chain as proof of integrity.
+Tracking data and shipping addresses are stored off-chain.
+Optionally, a cryptographic hash of this data may be stored on-chain to preserve integrity.
 # Dispute Resolution
 ### Flow: